You are using an outdated browser. Please upgrade your browser to improve your experience.

 Who can apply for probate?

-It's usually the executor (person) named in a will that can get the grant of probate to sort out the wishes of the deceased.
+It's usually the executor (person) named in a will that can get the grant of probate.

-If no-one is named as executor in the will, or the person named won't or can't act, anyone over 18 who is named in the will to receive some or all of the estate can apply for the grant of probate.
+In some cases no-one is named as executor in the will, or the person named won't or can't act.
+Then, anyone over 18 who has been left something in the will can apply for the grant of probate.

 It's worth noting that there can be more than one executor in a will.